Who is it?

 I listened.
 And now I am here.
 A place where the world is my classroom.
 Where I meet, speak, coach and inspire people I would have never met in my previous position.
 And I am here to serve you.
+I received my International Federation of Coaches Certification as well as Positive Intelligence certification so I will equipped with the best tools to serve you.
 I am so lucky to have been invited already to several organizations (religious and secular, Jewish and non-Jewish) to inspire, motivate and re-energize!
 Today, I realize the difficulty many have in building positive and healthy relationships.
 Communicating our wishes and collaborating with others is a challenge to so many.
-In my presentations, I bring those challenges to the open, I talk about culture differences in the work place, difference in communication between the genders, and I give tools and tips to working together, to building relationships.
+In my presentations, I bring those challenges to the open, I talk about what sabotage us, what stand in the way between us and the “best of us.”
+I expose the self talk so many people have in their mind, and I speak and coach about leaning into the best version of yourself.
+Born in a different county, I speak about culture differences in the work place, difference in communication between the genders, and I give tools and tips to working together, to building relationships.

 I transfer the love of all that I know to be true.
 I talk about relationships, starting with the most important one—the relationship with yourself.
 YOU ARE CRUCIAL TO YOUR OWN SUCCESS!

 And of course, I wrote a book all about it.
 It is called Moments of the Heart, Four Relationships Everyone Should Have to Live Wholeheartedly.
 I am honored that it won several awards!
 Read more about it under the Book tab.

-And so, with all that, I come to you today—with a new suitcase—this time, it’s filled with advice from what I have learned by watching, doing, reading, and hearing.
+And so, with all that, certifications, experiences and all, I come to you today—with a new suitcase—this time, it’s filled with advice from what I have learned by watching, doing, reading, and hearing.
 My suitcase full of experiences is now my gift to you.

 And the good news is that there is no lock on this suitcase, it is already open.